Getting overdraft protection

 Linking your bank account to another financial product

-By linking your bank account to another financial product, your financial institution will take money from your linked account to cover the overdraft.
+Your financial institution will take money from your linked account to cover the overdraft.

-Financial products you may be able to link include:
+Financial products you may link to include:

 - lines of credit, including home equity lines of credit (HELOC)

-- other bank accounts with money in them
+- other accounts with money in them

 - credit cards